-11.4.3.4.3 As of 4 November 2021, appropriate ATS units shall have available for transmission to aircraft, upon request, the runway condition report (RCR) information.
+11.4.3.4.3 Appropriate ATS units shall have available for transmission to aircraft, upon request, the runway condition report (RCR) information.
 This shall be passed to aircraft in the order of the direction of landing or take-off.